Web3NL/motoko-book/src/advanced-concepts/async-calls.md

 The actor type we use may be a [_subtype_] of the external actor type.
 We declare the actor type `actor {}` with only the shared functions we are interested in.
 In this case, we are importing the actor from the previous example and are only interested in the [query function] `read`.

 We declare a variable `actorA` with actor type `ActorA` and assign an actor reference `actor()` to it.
-We supply the [principal id] of actor A to reference it remotely.
+We supply the [principal id] of actor A to reference it.
 We can now refer to the shared function `read` of actor A as `actorA.read`.

 Finally, we `await` the shared function `read` of actor A yielding a `Nat` value that we use as a return value for our [update function] `callActorA`.